Haunting Family Portraits Capture Quarantine Life During Coronavirus

 New York City photographer Danielle St. Laurent, who recently moved with her husband and two children to Maplewood, New Jersey, says that in the beginning of the shelter-in-place order, she worried about the long term effects of social isolation on kids.
-“I looked out my window and saw my neighbor’s son looking at the window for a long time, at nothing in particular,” she said.
+“I looked out my window and saw my neighbor’s son looking out the window for a long time, at nothing in particular,” she said.
 “It looked sad and lonely.”
 Though she tried to stay optimistic, St. Laurent said that it was hard to keep worry from creeping in.
 Like many of us, she grew concerned about how long this will last.

 As the weeks progressed and the kids in the neighborhood stopped playing together, she started coming to terms with the severity of the pandemic.
 “Our boundaries got more defined and our world got smaller,” she said.
 “Day by day those lines were redrawn as new information came in.”